 There are some medications that can disrupt menstrual cycles.
 For example, some chemotherapy drugs, anti-depressants, anti-psychotics, and oral corticosteroids can cause you to have missed periods, or no menstrual periods at all.

-As you read under “Stress and Anxiety,” your menstrual cycle is dependent on a fine orchestra of hormones.
+This is a big one.
+Your menstrual cycle is dependent on a fine orchestra of hormones.
 More specifically, it requires the hypothalamic-pituitary-ovarian axis to be functioning correctly.
 The hypothalamus in the brain produces gonadotrophin-releasing hormone, which send a message to the pituitary gland.
 The pituitary gland produces the most important hormones crucial to ovulation and your menstrual period – luteinizing hormone (LH) and the follicle-stimulating (FSH).
 In response to LH and FSH, the ovaries produce estrogen.
 All work together in a beautiful symphony to create ovulation and your period every month.

 If anything goes wrong in this orchestra of hormones, and you have a hormonal imbalance, it will screw up your menstrual cycle.
 For example, if there isn’t a LH surge to help that mature egg erupt from the follicle, you will not ovulate and you will have a missed period that month.
 Similarly, you might have too much estrogen in your body, and this can also cause you to miss your period.